 -

-- To link the whole cost document with a single quote line, simply drag and drop the cost document onto the relevant quote line.
+To link the whole cost document with a single quote line, drag and drop the cost document onto the relevant quote line.
 If linking is successful, the cost document lines become grayed out, with a link icon in front of them.

 - You can also link your cost document line by line if a single bill or expense covers various products or services on your quote.
 Simply drag and drop the lines one by one to link them with relevant quote lines.

-- To link the whole cost document with a single quote line, simply drag and drop the cost document onto the relevant quote line.
+To link the whole cost document with a single quote line, drag and drop the cost document onto the relevant quote line.
 If linking is successful, the cost document lines become grayed out, with a link icon in front of them.

 Pro tip!
 Use the search bar in the quote line linking modal to find relevant quote lines faster.

 Note!
-The quote lines in the linking modal show the line description by default, but you can toggle the descriptions off by clicking the gear icon at the top-right corner and untick the Display quote line description checkbox.
+The quote lines in the linking modal show the line description by default, but you can toggle the descriptions off by clicking the gear icon at the top-right corner and unticking the Display quote line description checkbox.

 2. Linking a single cost document with multiple quotes or projects